StevenRCE0/epubUtils/README.md

 This is a rough tool helping me converting all sorts of PDFs to EPUBs.

+> Paths with spaces may not work at the moment :-(

 Available for macOS, other systems may need their corresponding docpub distribution from PDFTron.

 ## Usage